 If you believe that the conditions of discharge on your DD-214 are incorrect or unfair, you can ask for the decision to be reviewed by the appropriate Discharge Review Board for your branch of service.
 Each branch of the service has its own process for conducting this review.

 The Review Board has the authority to change the reason for discharge and/or the character of discharge.
 It does not have the authority to revoke the discharge or reinstate anybody.
 Decisions of the Review Board are final.

 Is my situation eligible for review by a discharge review board?

 Yes, if your discharge occurred within the past 15 years and did not result from a sentence given by a general court martial.

 If your discharge is more than 15 years old or results from a general court martial, you need to use a different process.
 In these situations, you must request review by the appropriate Board for Correction of Military Records.
-For more information about that process, click here.
+For more information about the Board for Correction of Military Records process.